 Tendonitis, or tendinitis, happens when a tendon either swells or sustains tiny tears.
 Tendonitis usually develops over time.
 For some people, however, it is a sudden injury.
 It is possible for tendonitis to get better with home treatment and gentle exercise, especially when people begin treatment early.

-As the hamstrings help the knee bend, an injury to either the tendons or the muscles can cause knee pain and difficulty walking or bending the knee.
+As the hamstrings bend the knee as well as extend the hips, an injury to either the tendons or the muscle can cause knee pain or hip pain, as well as difficulty walking or bending the knee.
 People often develop tendonitis because of overuse.

 Over time, especially with excessive use, the hamstring tendons can become inflamed and swollen, which is hamstring tendonitis.
 Runners, swimmers, cyclists, and people who perform other repetitive movements of the knees and legs are more vulnerable to hamstring tendonitis.